qt3uw/qt3-utils/README.md

 ## Installation

-Once the prerequisite packages have been installed
+Once the prerequisite packages have been installed, qt3utils can be installed from pip.

 ```
 pip install qt3utils
 ```

+The `qt3utils` package depends on a handful of other [qt3 packages](https://github.com/qt3uw) and will be installed for you by default.
+Additional information may also be [found here](https://github.com/qt3uw/qt3softwaredocs).

 # Usage